artic-network/primer-schemes/README.md

 - There may be some additional files in the scheme directories - these are either deprecated and left for backward compatibility (e.g. `scheme.bed`), or are created by Primal Scheme [check here](https://github.com/aresti/primalscheme) for more info.
 - The schemes are in BED format, which is a 0-based, half-open format.
 This means that reference sequence position counting starts at 0 and the chromEnd is not included in the primer sequence.
 - All the schemes within this repository can be downloaded using [artic-tools](https://github.com/will-rowe/artic-tools) (e.g. `artic-tools get_scheme ebola --schemeVersion 2`)
+- The SARS-CoV-2 directory is an alias to the original nCoV-2019 directory, left for backwards compatibility

 ## Updated scheme file format